 2. Know what kind of small business loan you need

-Modern small business lending includes everything from traditional bank loans, SBA business loans from banks, VA business loans to online small business loans.
-With the variety of loans available comes a variety of qualifications, requirements and interest rates.
+Modern small business lending includes everything from traditional bank loans to online loans that can be approved in seconds.
+Do you know what a SBA business loan is and how to apply for one?
+Do you know if you qualify for a VA business loan?
+With the plethora of loans available also comes a variety of qualifications, requirements and interest rates.
+Do your research, know all of your options, and arm yourself with as much information as you can.
 Before you spend time pulling together an application, choose which type of loan will best fit your needs.

 3. Know how much financing you need